wooster0/shifting/README.md

 -----

 Ironically enough, this list is hosted on GitHub, a service owned by Microsoft.
-The reason is partially because for most people it is nowadays hardly possible to avoid all of the mainstream services.
+This is partially because for most people it is nowadays hardly possible to avoid all of the mainstream services.
 After all, most of us carry a phone around typically running Android or iOS with the need of creating an account and agreeing to policies to get access to basic services we desire.
-But there is still a lot of things we can do as this list shows.
+But there are still a lot of things we can do as this list shows.
 The kind of services on the top are the ones we need to start with.

 ### Footnotes